Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple Imputation for Missing Data: Simulation

-Figure \ref{fig:sim_value} shows the value functions across these four scenarios.
-We observe that the value function for ITRs from Q-learning and D-learning are the lowest among all methods.
-The value function estimates associated with the optimal ITRs estimated using Q-learning and D-learning are close to the true value function.
-The estimated variance associated with these two value functions is also close to the true variance around the true value function.
-Since Q-learning shows the best value function and lowest optimal treatment misclassification rate overall (Table \ref{tab:sim_value}), we focus on comparing Q-learning with the others in the pairwise comparison as shown in Figure \ref{fig:sim_valuediff}.
-We observe that Q-learning is significantly better than the one-size-fits-all treatments ($A = 0$ and $A=1$) in all four scenarios.
-This is expected because we simulate the data with a large prescriptive treatment effect.
-We observe that the difference is large between value functions for assigning treatment $A = 0$ and $A=1$ to all individuals.
-This is expected because we simulate the data with a large treatment effect.
-For observational data, when treatment assignments are nonrandom and probabilities need to be estimated by propensity scores, value function estimates have larger variances compared to the value function estimates for randomized trial data (Table \ref{tab:sim_value}).
+Figure \ref{fig:sim_value} shows the value functions and standard deviation in four scenarios (a)-(d).
+We observe that the point estimates of value functions using our estimated method are close to that estimated from bootstrapping and the true value, across all 4 scenarios and almost all methods.
+The variance estimates of a single value function using our estimated method are close to that estimated from bootstrapping and the true value (except that our method gives a slightly larger variance estimate for the observed treatment).
+Figure \ref{fig:sim_valuediff} shows that, for comparing pairwise value functions, the point estimate and the variance estimated for the difference from our method are also close to the bootstrapping estimates and the truth.
+As expected, the value function for ITRs from $d_{opt}$ is the lowest among all methods.
+Table \ref{tab:sim_test_diff} presents the difference, standard deviation (SD), and t-test rejection rates for comparisons between $d_1$ vs. $d_2$ and $d_1$ vs. $d_{opt}$, under the setting $\delta_t = 1$ and $n=5000$.
+The point estimates and SDs are consistent across our estimates, bootstrapped estimates, and the true value differences.
+The t-test for the difference between $d_1$ and $d_2$ yields a rejection rate close to zero, whereas the test for the difference between $d_1$ and $d_{opt}$ results in a rejection rate close to one.
+For observational data, when treatment assignments are nonrandom and probabilities need to be estimated by propensity scores, value function estimates have slightly larger variances compared to the value function estimates for randomized trial data (Table \ref{tab:sim_test_diff}).
 For datasets with missing values, the performance remains comparable to that of complete datasets when the missing data is random and is addressed through multiple imputation using missForest.
 The results shown here are the test set results.
 The training set results are similar to the test set results but with a smaller variance.
 The simulation results illustrate the effectiveness of our approach in discerning disparities between two ITRs while maintaining reasonable variance estimates in both observational data and randomized trial data, with or without missing values.
-Additionally, it highlights a constraint of our method that the accuracy of the estimate's variance relies on the precision of propensity score estimation.